Web Property Service Providers

 The Joint Working Group

-The Joint Working Group consists of members representing all GCPE service areas who review web property applications measured against government priorities, branding, corporate standards, practices and technology requirements.
+The Joint Working Group consists of members representing all GCPE and GDX service areas who review web property applications measured against government priorities, branding, corporate standards, practices and technology requirements.

 Cross government groups

-In addition to cross government collaboration guiding the internet strategy these groups work closely with Service Design Delivery who help advise and shape the way services are represent to its citizens through the Red Tape Reduction Initiative.
+In addition to cross government collaboration guiding the internet strategy these groups work closely with Service Design Delivery who help advise and shape the way services work for citizens.

 The Internet Advisory Council (IAC)